 We all have heard it; many of us have talked about it, but do we fully understand it?
 Is digital transformation upgrading my office equipment?
 Is it implementing electronic processes instead of filing paper forms?
 Or is digital transformation just a term we all use and do not understand?
-According to the dictionary, it is the adoption of l technology to transform your business.
+According to the dictionary, it is the adoption of technology to transform your business.
 Either by replacing non-digital processes with digital processes or replacing older technology with newer options.

-The recent virus that overtook every factor of our lives, from how we communicate, socialize, process mentally, work, play, educate our children, see a doctor, and how live.
+The recent virus overtook every factor of our lives, from how we communicate, socialize, process mentally, work, play, educate our children, see a doctor, and how live.
 Personal, professional, and everything in-between has changed dramatically from what our world knew a year ago.

 According to recent surveys done by McKinsey, the responses to COVID-19 have speeded the adoption of digital technologies by several years—and many of these changes could be here for the long haul.
 Many companies realize that how they respond to and implement technology is critical for their business.
 It's not just about saving money or becoming more efficient.
 Technology is becoming the foundation for how every business is running and how they operate.